-Join Terri Wagner for an in-depth discussion in this video Setting schedules and milestones, part of Preventing Scope Creep.
+Join Terri Wagner for an in-depth discussion in this video Setting schedules and milestones, part of Project Management: Preventing Scope Creep.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.